 - Drug abusers believe that that are not able to go throughout the day without drugs in their system.

-- A drug-addicted individual may develop a low self-esteem after being addicted to a drug that they begin to involve himself or herself in criminal activities in order to support their habit.
+- A drug-addicted individual may develop low self-esteem after being addicted to a drug that they begin to involve himself or herself in criminal activities to support their habit.

 - He or she does not have confidence in any treatment method.

-Whether you or your loved one started abusing drugs by peer pressure, tried it out of curiosity or were prescribed a pain medication and got hooked, truth of the matter is that no one truly wants to be an addict, no matter what that person says, hence the reason for them to deny the fact that they do have a serious problem.
+Whether you or your loved one started abusing drugs by peer pressure, tried it out of curiosity or were prescribed pain medication and got hooked, the truth of the matter is that no one truly wants to be an addict.
+No matter what that person says, they don’t like being dependent on drugs or alcohol.
+Hence, it’s the reason for them to deny the fact that they do have a severe problem.

-The whole point in a conducting a drug intervention is to draw out the desire within your addicted loved one to become sober by gently persuading them into starting treatment and help them to understand not only how badly their addiction will harm them both short-term and long-term, but let them be aware of how it affects those who love them as well.
+The whole point of a conducting a drug intervention is to draw out the desire within your addicted loved one to become sober.
+This happens by gently persuading them into starting treatment.
+It helps them to understand not only how badly their addiction will harm them both short-term and long-term, but let them be aware of how it affects those who love them as well.

-The first most important thing that the family must do is to first decide on the persons that will be apart of the drug intervention team, this team should consist of only those with a healthy and meaningful relationship to the addict, such as;
+The first most important thing that the family must do is to first decide on the persons that will be apart of the drug intervention team.
+This team should consist of only those with a healthy and meaningful relationship with the addict, such as;

 - Spouse / partner